-The Master of Teaching English to Speakers of Other Languages (MTESOL) is a one-year professional qualification aimed at producing skilful English language educators for a wide variety of educational settings in the 21st century, from early childhood through to tertiary level.
-With its future focus, this master's programme will give students the skills, knowledge and capabilities to be adaptable in the face of future English language developments, as well as technological and pedagogical advances.
+The Master of Teaching English to Speakers of Other Languages (MTESOL) is a one-year professional qualification aimed at producing skillful English language educators for a wide variety of educational settings in the 21st century, from early childhood through to tertiary level.
+With its future focus, this Master's programme will give students the skills, knowledge, and capabilities to be adaptable in the face of future English language developments, as well as technological and pedagogical advances.

 This programme is ideal for:

 - New Zealand English language educators, or those who wish to specialise in English language education to emergent bilingual speakers of other languages in Aotearoa New Zealand

 - graduates of Aotearoa New Zealand universities who may currently teach or plan to teach English in other countries

 - teachers of English throughout the world who want or need to develop their language teaching.

 This programme is available to study by distance, with teaching and learning conducted online.
 See also the Master of Computer-Assisted Language Learning.

 Normally the minimum requirement is a three-year bachelor’s degree from an Aotearoa New Zealand university, or a qualification or combination of qualifications considered to be equivalent.
 If you gained your qualifications overseas, these will need to be assessed to make sure they are of an equivalent standard.

 You are also required to meet UC's English language requirements.

 Students wishing to enrol in the MTESOL must have qualified for a bachelor's degree or equivalent (a B Grade Point Average in 300-level courses is normally expected).
 Relevant work experience will also be considered.
 All candidates will need to be approved by the Dean of Education and Health Sciences.